impy-project/chromo/README.md

 ## Installation

 The package is available including the pre-compiled binaries.
-The installation in that case simplifies to:
+The installation in that case simplifies to (*this does not work yet use installation from source*):

     pip install impy